lypiut/WhereAmI/README.md

 WhereAmI is available through [CocoaPods](http://cocoapods.org).

-CocoaPods 0.36 adds supports for Swift.
 You can install it with the following command:

 ```
 $ gem install cocoapods